bifurcationkit/BifurcationKitDocs.jl/docs/src/DeflatedContinuation.md

 The following piece of information is valuable in order to get the algorithm working in various conditions (see also [here](https://github.com/rveltz/BifurcationKit.jl/issues/33)) especially for small systems (e.g. dim<20):

 - `newton` is quite good and it is convenient to limit it otherwise it will be able to bypass the deflation.
 For example, you can use `maxIter = 10` in `NewtonPar`
-- try to limit the newton residual by using the argument `callbackN = BifurcationKit. cbMaxNorm(1e7)`.
+- try to limit the newton residual by using the argument `callback_newton = BifurcationKit.cbMaxNorm(1e7)`.
 This will likely remove the occurrence of `┌ Error: Same solution found for identical parameter value!!`
 - finally, you can try some aggressive shift (here `0.01` in the deflation operator, like `DeflationOperator(2, dot, 0.01, [sol])` but use it wisely.

 ## Basic example